kernelmethod/IntroToCyber/final/solution.md

     └── [drwxr-x--- alice alice-friends]  public
 ```

-Depending on your point of view, there are actually a few different permission
+Depending on your point of view, it may or may not be appropriate to have write
-sets that could be placed on `/srv/alice`, e.g. `r-xr-xr-x` or `r-x------`.
+permissions on `/srv/alice`, so `r-xr-xr-x` would also be an acceptable
-Files in each of the three subdirectories should inherit the same permissions as
+permission set for that directory.
+Files in each of the three subdirectories
-those subdirectories, with (possibly -- again, this was not specified by the
+should inherit the same permissions as the directories, with (possibly -- again,
-problem) execute permissions removed.
+this was not specified by the problem) execute permissions removed.

 The only real catch here is that whenever somebody should be able to read a
 directory, you have both the read and execute permissions set.
 The read `r`